1937–38 NHL season: Playoffs

-The Cinderella story of the century was the Chicago Black Hawks who would barely make the playoffs but proceeded to defeat the Canadiens, the Americans and the Maple Leafs to win the Cup with the lowest regular-season winning percentage of any champions in the four major professional sports leagues of North America.
+The Cinderella story of the century was the Chicago Black Hawks who would barely make the playoffs but proceeded to defeat the Canadiens, the Americans and the Maple Leafs to win the Cup with the lowest regular-season winning percentage of any champions in the big-four major professional sports leagues of North America.

 Playoff bracket

+The top three teams in each division qualified for the playoffs.
+The two division winners met in a best-of-five Stanley Cup semifinal series.
+The divisional second-place teams and third-place teams played off in a best-of-three series to determine the participants for the other best-of-three semifinal series.
+The semifinal winners then played in a best-of-five Stanley Cup Finals (scores in the bracket indicate the number of games won in each series).

 Quarterfinals

 The New York Americans stunned the New York Rangers as Lorne Carr scored the winner in overtime in the third and deciding game.

 The Canadiens beat the Hawks in game one of the quarterfinal, as Toe Blake had the hat trick.
 But Mike Karakas shut out the Canadiens in the second game and even though Georges Mantha appeared to win the game with a freak goal in game three, Earl Seibert kept the Hawks from losing with a goal late in the game, and then the Hawks won the series in overtime.